Idle0x/Drosera-Unique-Trap/README.md

 Creating and deploying smart contracts is advanced technical work.
 This guide simplifies the process significantly, but you'll still need:

 - Basic terminal/command line familiarity
-- Ability to debug errors with AI/community help
+- Ability to debug errors with AI or community help
 - Patience for troubleshooting

-**This is NOT a one-click solution.** If you've never used terminal before or expect everything to "just work," consider contributing to Drosera in other ways instead.
+**This is NOT a one-click solution.** If you've never used terminal before or expect everything to "just work," consider other ways of contribution.

 **If you're comfortable with technical challenges, let's proceed.** 🚀

 ---

 ## 🚀 Recommended: Interactive AI Assistant

-The easiest way to complete this guide is with an AI assistant.
-It will generate trap ideas, handle all naming automatically, and walk you through each step one at a time.

-### Recommended AI Tools

 **This guide works best with Google Gemini** for optimal step-by-step instruction following.